tenmax/poppy/README.md

 df.project("name", "weight", "height");
 ```

-Another example is to aliasing a name to a column.
+Another example is to alias a name to a column.

 *SQL*